nodejitsu/handbook/book.md

 ## Applications

 Applications are the core of the Nodejitsu API.
-Each application represents a set of Node.js code plus a package.json which contains meta-data about the application such as it's dependencies, database connections, configuration settings, authors, etc. For more information about the package.json format see: [package.json](#package_json)
+Each application represents a set of Node.js code plus a package.json which contains meta-data about the application such as it's dependencies, database connections, configuration settings and authors.
+For more information about the package.json format see: [package.json](#package_json)

 ### Get all Applications for a User